mikecampo/dotfiles/windows/readme.md

 ## Setting up Wacom tablet

 * Install the shitty Wacom driver.
+* Preemptively deal with future issues in Photoshop by saving the `PSUserConfig.txt` file in this directory to `%APPDATA%\Adobe\Adobe Photoshop XX\Adobe Photoshop XX Settings` (should take you to AppData/Roaming)
+* In Wacom tablet settings disable anything having to do with Windows Ink.
-* Preemptively deal with future issues by following this guide: [Fixing All Issues with Your Wacom Tablet and Photoshop](https://www.youtube.com/watch?v=sGi47EWEkuY)
+* These steps are from [FlippedNormals - Fixing All Issues with Your Wacom Tablet and Photoshop](https://www.youtube.com/watch?v=sGi47EWEkuY)

 ## Software